Frederick Law Olmsted

 Life

-Olmsted tried his hand at various careers: merchant, apprentice seaman, experimental farmer, author and even a gold mine manager.
+Olmsted tried his hand at various careers: merchant, apprentice seaman, experimental farmer, author and even a goldmine manager.
 He directed the U.S. Sanitary Commission, forerunner of the American Red Cross, and wrote for The New York Daily Times, exposing the injustice of slavery in the South.
-And that was all before he completed Central Park and invented landscape architecture!
-Read on to learn why Olmsted’s work and ideas are more important than ever.
+And that was all before he completed Central Park and established the practice of landscape architecture.

 Learn more about Olmsted’s life